Tatsh/jpnkanji/README.md

 ## Copyright

-These applications have been written by Joel Yliluoma, also known as [http://iki.fi/bisqwit/](Bisqwit) and are being distributed under the [https://www.gnu.org/licences/gpl.html](General Public License) (GPL).
+These applications have been written by Joel Yliluoma, also known as [Bisqwit](http://iki.fi/bisqwit/) and are being distributed under the [General Public Licence](https://www.gnu.org/licences/gpl.html) (GPL).
 However, the dictionaries come with different licences:

-They all have been downloaded from the [http://www.csse.monash.edu.au/~jwb/edict.html](homepage of the EDICT project) *[dead link]*.
+They all have been downloaded from the [homepage of the EDICT project](http://www.csse.monash.edu.au/~jwb/edict.html) *[dead link]*.

 Here is a list of the dictionary and their licences: